-Part 1 (Year 1)
+Part 1 (Year 1) Typical programme content

-Typical course content

 Upon successful completion of the Programme you will obtain a Qualifying Law Degree (QLD) accredited by the Law Society and Bar Council.
 As part of the QLD you must study seven foundational law subjects which are covered in Part 1 (1st Year) and Part 2 (2nd Year) of the Programme.
-Additionally, you must study Legal System and Reasoning in the Semester 1 of Part 1 (1st Year) as a core module.
+Additionally, you must study Legal System and Reasoning in Semester 1 of Part 1 (1st Year) as a core module.
 This module is designed to give you an introduction to the features of the legal system and also how to read and interpret legal materials/sources.
 The connection between different subjects is emphasised throughout the programme.

-To develop the skills to enable successful study throughout your degree programme, in Part 1 you will take the Compulsory module 'Legal Skills'.
+To develop the skills to enable successful study throughout your degree programme, in Part 1 (1st Year) you will take the Compulsory module 'Legal Skills'.
 This module will enable you to develop your key research, legal analytical and writing skills which are essential for every module.
 To do so 'Legal Skills' will utilise and develop your ability in case analysis and statutory interpretation, using examples from a range of areas.
-Part 1 also offers you choice between two optional modules, 'Historical Development of the Common Law' and 'Philosophical Perspectives on the Common Law'.
+Part 1 (1st Year) also offers you choice between two optional modules, 'Historical Development of the Common Law' and 'Philosophical Perspectives on the Common Law'.
 These modules are designed to develop your critical analytical skills, your understanding of the contested nature of law and legal principle, and to broaden and deepen your capacity to construct and communicate persuasive argument.

 In Part 2 (2nd Year) of the programme in addition to the core modules to be undertaken you will select 30 ECTS/60 CATS of optional modules; 15 ECTS/30 CATS in semester 1 and 15 ECTS/30 CATS in semester 2.
 The options offered reflect the research strength of the school, and the diversity of contemporary legal scholarship and practice.
+Alternatively, you may choose as your options a language option when the language is appropriate for the country that you intend to study in in your Year Abroad.